Rafael-BL/lttng-dynamic-instrumentation/README.md

 };
 </pre>

 The following structure describes the tracepoints related to a provider.
-The field provider in this case would be set to "prov".
+The "provider" field in this case would be set to "prov".
 The nr_events is set to the number of events for this provider.
-The field event_desc represents an array of nr_events event descriptions.
+The field event_desc points to an array of nr_events event descriptions.

 <pre>
 struct lttng_probe_desc {